alexwoolford/alexwoolford.github.io/_posts/2021-06-02-monitor-neo4j-with-prometheus.md

 ## ... in closing

 Prometheus is a powerful monitoring solution that can capture metrics from various systems, e.g. databases, messaging, storage, API's (see the Prometheus [exporters and integrations](https://prometheus.io/docs/instrumenting/exporters/) page for a complete list).
 The ability to visually correlate timeseries data is important for engineers who manage solutions that integrate a variety of technologies.
-Prometheus also provides an easy integration point for incident management services (e.g. PagerDuty, VictorOps, OpsGenie, etc...) which are considered table-stakes for complex production environments.
+Prometheus also provides an easy integration point for incident management services (e.g. PagerDuty, VictorOps, OpsGenie, etc.) which is considered a table stake for complex production environments.

 If you're not already using Prometheus, it's extremely robust and simple to setup with Ansible.
 Neo4j Enterprise's built-in endpoint makes it a breeze to start capturing those metrics.